The Time Substructure of Jets and Boosted Object Tagging: Jet time structure from hadronization

 Quarks from adjacent vertices are connected by fragments of the original string.
 Such pairs are ultimately identified as the final hadrons.
 In this picture, the mass of the hadron has a simple geometrical interpretation.
 Quarks formed from the vacuum start with zero momentum, so if one imagines two neighboring vertices whose time coordinates are equal, the total energy, and thus the mass, of the quark-string system is then $m=\kappa \Delta x$, where $\Delta x$ is the spatial separation of the vertices.
 These two quarks move towards each other on diagonal worldlines, exchanging the energy of the string for momentum.
 Their worldlines trace out a diamond on the spacetime diagram.
 The two quarks later meet again, exchanging places, before finally returning to the starting configuration.
 The mass can then alternatively be expressed as $\sqrt 2 \kappa$ times the square root of the area of the diamond that the quarks will trace out.
 Over one complete period, they trace out a total area $A$ equal to two diamonds, so we obtain the relation $m^2=\kappa^2 A$.
 This relation holds in general, even when the two vertices are not simultaneous, as must be the case by Lorentz invariance.
 It is straightforward to show that for general space and time separations $\Delta x$ and $\Delta t$, the mass of the system is then $m^2=\kappa^2[(\Delta x)^2-(\Delta t)^2]$.
 This means that given the coordinates of one vertex, if we are to form a hadron of mass $m$, the neighboring vertex must lie on the hyperbola with radius $m/\kappa$ centered on the first vertex.

 Because each vertex destroys the string in its future lightcone, all vertices have spacelike separations.
-Vertices therefore cannot influence each other, and if there is a typical time $\tau$ for vertex formation, all vertices will tend to be found along the hyperbola representing this proper time $\tau^2 = t^2 - x^2$.
-This characteristic time is a parameter of the model which should be tuned by comparison with data.
+Vertices therefore cannot influence each other, and all vertices will tend to be found along the hyperbola of proper time $\tau^2 = t^2 - x^2$, where $\tau$ is the typical time for vertex formation.
+This typical time is a parameter of the model which should be tuned by comparison with data.
 However, QCD, whose dynamics are supposed to be captured by this model, has only one dimensionful parameter $\LQCD$, and so we expect $\tau\sim\LQCD^{-1}$.
 This is indeed borne out by the data which require $\tau^{-1}\sim 250$~MeV.